Sharpening Part 6 – The Mystery of Steel

 Appearance aside, and looking strictly at cutting performance, will a chisel or plane or knife blade skillfully sharpened on a 15,000 grit stone cut better and longer than if sharpened on an 8,000 grit stone?
 In the case of woodworking blades and kitchen knives, no it won’t.
 In fact, due to higher levels of friction the higher degree of polish produces in the cut, it will certainly not cut wood as well.
 More on this subject later.

-An oiirenomi by Hidarino Ichihiro Oiirenomi.
+An oiirenomi chisel by Hidarino Ichihiro.
 The hazy silver of the hard steel hagane lamination and the cloudy grey of the softer iron jigane lamination, combined with the shape and upward curvature of the corners of the lamination are indicative of excellent craftsmanship by the blacksmith, superior skills of the sharpener, and wonderful stones.
 Such details are considered sublimely beautiful to tool connoisseurs.
 But will the edge cut well?
 We can’t tell from this photo.

 Keep in mind that the stones used to apply the beautiful polish and accentuate the hamon on Japanese swords are different from those used to sharpen woodworking tools.
 For instance, the uchigumori stones sword polishers use are small slices of soft stone glued to paper using urushi lacquer adhesive, and are only 3,000~5,000 grit.
 These small slips of stone are rubbed on the sword blade using thumb and fingertips.